jimzhang629/DSCI400-Project/README.md

 The goal of this project is to visualize and predict relationships between indicators in the Python World Bank API.

 ## Installation Instructions
-N/A
+Install the necessary depedencies found in rqeuirements.txt.
+Run xxx.py file.
+(TBD)

 ## Usage Instrucions
 TBD

 ## Dependencies
-The following packages are necessary:
-- pandas
-- plotly
-- world_bank_data

-For more information on package versions, see requirements.txt.
+For a list of necessary packages and package versions, see requirements.txt.

 ## Dataset
 Data used for this project can be obtained through this API: https://pypi.org/project/world-bank-data/